By Cat, Feb 2008 (Photo, right, from Wikimedia Commons)

 Cooking time: Pears will cook faster than apples.
 To avoid scorching/burning the topping when using apples, try covering your crisp with a sheet of waxed paper covered by a sheet of aluminum foil (the waxed paper protects the acidic fruit from absorbing aluminum from the foil) for 30 minutes of baking, then remove the cover for 20 – 30 minutes of browning.

-Flavor with spices: The fruit for the filling is traditionally tossed with a bit of flour, sugar and spices such as cinnamon and nutmeg.
+Flavor with spices: The fruit for the filling is traditionally tossed with a bit of flour, sugar and spices such as cinnamon and nutmeg; I like to add a bit of cardamom, especially with apples.
 Ginger is especially nice with peaches, nectarines and/or berries.

 Or herbs:It sounds weird, but it really is a nice combination.
 See Rosemary or Thyme Pear Crisp.